FixIntersections

 - Detect From Collider:

-If collider geometry is provided, collision detection algorithm will use its vertices along with input geometry vertices to detect external intersections.
+if collider geometry is provided, collision detection algorithm will use its vertices along with input geometry vertices to detect external intersections.

 Note